SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 To solve some of the following tasks, you will need to use an up-to-date version of the local REST service which can be downloaded from [here](https://videos.softuni.org/resources/javascript/javascript-applications/JS-Apps-Server1.zip).

-To start the server, extract it to a folder on your computer and run the included start.bat file, or manually open a command prompt and execute the `node server.js` command.
+To start the server, extract it to a folder on your computer and run the included **start.bat** file, or manually open a command prompt and execute the `node server.js` command.

 Download the resources from [here](https://videos.softuni.org/resources/javascript/javascript-applications/01_Bus_Stop.zip).

 ## Description

-Create a JS program that displays the arrival times of all buses on a "**bus stop id**" when a button is clicked.
+Create a JS program that displays the arrival times of all buses for a particular "**bus stop id**" when a button is clicked.

-When the button with a **"submit"** id is clicked, the name of the bus stop appears and the list below gets populated with all of the buses that are expected to arrive and their arrival time.
-Take the **value** of the input field with a **"stopId"** id.
+When the [**Submit**] button is clicked, the name of the bus stop should appear and the list below should get populated with all of the buses that are expected to arrive, along with their arrival times.
+Take the **value** for the bus stop id from the **stopId** input field.

 Send a GET request to `http://localhost:3030/jsonstore/bus/businfo/:busId` and parse the response.